yottaawesome/fsnd-project-2/README.md

 6. Click save.
 Make note of the _Client ID_ and _Client Secret_ of your newly created GitHub application.
 7. In `src/svr`, rename `example.secret.github_client_secrets.json` to `secret.github_client_secrets.json`.
 8. Open `secret.github_client_secrets.json` and add your _Client ID_ and _Client Secret_ from step 6 to the appropriate fields in the JSON body.
+9. Place `secret.github_client_secrets.json` in a folder of your choosing which can be read.
+10. Modify `svr/cfg/secret.cfg.json` to include the path to the file.
+Ensure the file and folder are accessible.

 Once you have have setup Google or Google and GitHub authentication, follow the below instructions as they pertain to your environment.